Get ReceiptGet Receipt

 A clean freelance receipt workflow

-1. Confirm the paid amount
+1. Confirm the payment

-2. Reuse project context
+2. Reuse the project reference

 3. Export the customer copy

-4. Archive the record
+4. Archive everything together

 Customer handoff and corrections